Acme Township, Michigan

 Acme Township (/ˈækmi:/ AK-mee) is a civil township of Grand Traverse County in the U.S. state of Michigan.
-As of the 2020 census, the township population was 4,456, slightly up from 4,375 at the 2010 census.
+As of the 2020 census, the township population was 4,456, a slight increase from 4,375 at the 2010 census.
 The southwestern portion of the township is largely urbanized, due to its proximity to Traverse City.
 Much of the rest of the township is agricultural, with the area being a cherry growing hotspot.
+The township lies upon the East Arm of Grand Traverse Bay, a bay of Lake Michigan.
+A portion of the township is within the Grand Traverse Reservation.

-It takes its name from the Greek word, acme, meaning "summit".
+Acme Township takes its name from the Greek word, acme, meaning "summit".

 Geography

 According to the United States Census Bureau, the township has a total area of 25.3 sqmi, of which 25.2 sqmi is land and 0.2 sqmi (0.63%) is water.

 The township has a shore on the East Arm of Grand Traverse Bay, a bay of Lake Michigan.